 |-ogue (e.g. catalogue)||-og (e.g. catalog)||-ogue (e.g. catalogue)|

 Confused?
 Don’t worry, Outwrite has your back.
-You can change your language settings by clicking on the flag in the bottom left of the screen.
+You can change your language settings by clicking on the settings' icon at the bottom left of the screen (or the top right, if you're using our browser extension).
 This will change both the dictionary and grammar rules so that you can ensure you are writing your desired type of English correctly.